ocaml/platform-blog/opam-2-0-1.md

 This new version contains mainly fixes, some platform-specific:
 - Cold boot for MacOS/CentOS/Alpine
 - Install checksum validation on MacOS
-- Archive extraction for OpenBSD, using `gtar`
+- Archive extraction for OpenBSD now defaults to using `gtar`
 - Update mccs for MacOS/Nix
 - Do not use GNU-sed specific features in the release Makefile, to fix build on OpenBSD/FreeBSD
 - Cleaning to enable reproducible builds